lcs2-iitd/ELL884-2402/project.md

 4. Efficiency:
    - Processing time per query (the standard hardware will be announced later).

 **Final Leaderboard Score**: A weighted combination of all the above metrics on the test datasets.
 Exceeding the 1.5B parameter constraint will result in exponential penalties.

 ### Guidelines

 1. Teacher Model Constraints: Base pre-trained LLaMA-3.1-8B.
-2. Student Model Constraints: Open source Pre trained LLMs not fine tuned for any specific task.
+2. Student Model Constraints: Open-source-trained LLMs are not fine-tuned for any specific task.
 3. Plagiarism Policy:
    - Methods from published papers may be adapted, but the implementation must be original.
    - Submissions will be checked for plagiarism against web resources and team submissions.
 Any detected cases will result in zero marks for the project component.
 4. Kaggle Competition:
    - The project will be hosted as a Kaggle competition.
 5. Experimentation is the king.
 Try to experiment with as many techniques as you can.
-You might also need to resort to quantization and PEFT techniques for FT
+You might also need to resort to quantization and PEFT techniques for FT.
    - Ensure that your code runs smoothly in the Kaggle environment and generates output files that meet the competition specifications.
 Submission requirements may be subject to change.

 ### Relevant Papers